 The SB is responsible for advising the EB, supervising its policies and the general state of affairs relating to a.s.r. and its group entities.
-As of 1 February 2019 a.s.r. changed its management structure.
-This was effected through the appointment of a Business Executive Committee (BEC).
-The BEC works alongside the EB and shares responsibility for the implementation of the business strategy.
+The Business Executive Committee (BEC) works alongside the EB and shares responsibility for the implementation of the business strategy.